BangRocket/crt-terminal/README.md

 # Repo

 It is a [turborepo](https://turborepo.org/)-based monorepo set up for testing and developing.
-Library itself is inside packages/crt-terminal, demo app is inside apps/web; to start locally just `yarn dev` in root folder.
+Library itself is inside packages/crt-terminal, demo app is inside apps/web; to start locally just `npm run dev` in root folder.

+# React Compatibility

+This library is compatible with both React 18 and React 19.

 # License

 MIT Licensed.
-Copyright (c) Dmitriy Lipin 2022.
+Copyright (c) Joshua Heidorn 2025.